HTTP Load Balancer

 Cookie Based Stickiness

-: This option sends requests to all origin servers using the hash value of the source IP.
+: This option sends requests to all origin servers using the hash value of the cookie.
+The cookie can be passive or generated.
+The consistent hashing algorithm, ring hash, is used to select the origin server.
 Requires you to further configure the parameters. -

 Ring Hash Policy